levelten/google-analytics-in/readme.txt

 == Installation ==

-1. Upload the full google-analytics-connector-wp directory into your wp-content/plugins directory.
+1. Upload the full google-analytics-in-wp directory into your wp-content/plugins directory.
 2. In WordPress select Plugins from your sidebar menu and activate the Google Analytics Connector for WP plugin.
 3. Open the plugin configuration page, which is located under Google Analytics menu.
 4. Authorize the plugin to connect to Google Analytics using the Authorize Plugin button.